Carlos Padilla (politician)

-Carlos Mapili Padilla (/tl/; September 19, 1944 – May 5, 2023) was a Filipino politician who served as the Governor of Nueva Vizcaya from 2016 until his death in 2023.
-Padilla was elected to his first term as Governor in 2016 and was re-elected in 2019 and 2022.
+Carlos Mapili Padilla (/tl/; September 19, 1944 – May 5, 2023) was a Filipino politician who served as the governor of Nueva Vizcaya from 2016 until his death in 2023.
+Padilla was elected to his first term as governor in 2016 and was re-elected in 2019 and 2022.

 Early life and education

 Carlos Mapili Padilla was born in present-day Dupax del Norte, Nueva Vizcaya, Philippines on September 19, 1944.
-As an illegitimate child whose father died when he was 13, he was raised by his mother, Victoriana Mapili of Aringay, La Union, and Tayug, Pangasinan, along with his older two siblings.
+As an illegitimate child whose father died when he was 13, he was raised by his mother, Victoriana Mapili of Aringay, La Union, and Tayug, Pangasinan, along with his two siblings.
 He studied at the Polytechnic University of the Philippines (PUP), where he served as President of the Supreme Student Council.

 Political career

-Padilla first served as Mayor of the then-undivided municipality of Dupax, Nueva Vizcaya.
-He was the last Mayor of an undivided Dupax and the first mayor of Dupax Del Norte after Dupax was split into three municipalities in 1975 namely, Dupax del Norte, Dupax del Sur and Alfonso Castañeda.
+Padilla first served as mayor of the then-undivided municipality of Dupax, Nueva Vizcaya from 1971 to 1975.
+He was the last mayor of an undivided Dupax and the first mayor of Dupax Del Norte after Dupax was split into three municipalities in 1975 namely, Dupax del Norte, Dupax del Sur and Alfonso Castañeda.

-House of Representatives
+Batasang Pambansa; opposition leader in Nueva Vizcaya

 Padilla official portrait during the 16th Congress.

-In 1978, he was among eight Assemblymen elected to represent Region II (Cagayan Valley) in the Interim Batasang Pambansa as a member of the Kilusang Bagong Lipunan party of President Ferdinand Marcos.
+In 1978, he was among eight assemblymen elected to represent Region II (Cagayan Valley) in the Interim Batasang Pambansa as a member of the Kilusang Bagong Lipunan party of President Ferdinand Marcos.
 He ran again in 1984 as an opposition candidate to represent Nueva Vizcaya in the Regular Batasang Pambansa but lost to former Congressman and Senator Leonardo Perez after a bitterly disputed campaign marred by allegations of fraud.

-He was finally elected to represent Nueva Vizcaya in the restored Congress in 1987.
+When the People Power Revolution erupted in February 1986, Padilla, an ally of opposition figure Cory Aquino, was noted to have been in hiding due to the government's manhunt for him.